Academic Services & Procedures

 Part-time / Full-time

 A part-time student is an undergraduate student who is registered for up to 11.5 credits.
-Charges are assessed on a per credit basis.
+Charges are assessed on a per-credit basis.

 NOTE: Part-time matriculated undergraduate students must register for at least one class each academic semester in order to maintain their enrollment status.

 A full-time student is an undergraduate student who registers for at least 12 credits in a given semester.
-The normal course load for full-time student is 15 credits.
+The normal course load for a full-time student is 15 credits.
 Full-time students may take a maximum of *17.5 credits per semester.

 NOTE: Any course load above the maximum requires approval of the school Dean. *Full-time students will be charged the per credit hour fee for every credit over 18 credits.
 The excess credit fee is non-refundable.

 * Music majors and students in the University Scholars Program may carry up to 21 credits per semester.
+A full-time student who does not register and does not complete a formal leave of absence or withdraw from the university will be administratively withdrawn and must reapply through the Admissions Office.

 A student’s class standing is determined by the number of credits the student has successfully completed.